smbeiragh/sanam/README.md

 .foo .bar{}
 ```

-Selector Nesting can be useful, but often can make more issus than solves.
+Selector Nesting can be useful, but often can make more issues than solves.

-1. it makes codebase unsearchable
+1. it makes codebase unsearchable.
-2. it makes code less easy to read
+2. it makes code less easy to read.
-3. it can increase use of descendant selector and decrease modularity
+3. it can increase potential use of descendant selector.
+4. it can decrease modularity

 To read more about this, check [Sass Guidlin](http://sass-guidelin.es/) and it's references on
 [these](http://www.sitepoint.com/beware-selector-nesting-sass/)